 - Lost benefits from the death (insurance and retirement as well as loss of emotional support and companionship).

-Our wrongful death attorney s have represented many families over the years who have lost a loved one in a devastating accident.
+Our West Palm Beach personal injury attorneys have represented many families over the years who have lost a loved one in a devastating accident.
 If you lost someone due to another's negligence, do not hesitate to contact us for a free initial consultation.
 Our wrongful death lawyers will evaluate your claim and answer all your questions.